Chloropicrin and its alleged use in the Ukrainian war (part 2)

 So far, no party to the convention has requested an investigation by the OPCW Technical Secretariat.
 At the time of writing, it appears that Ukraine and the OPCW have concluded an agreement on immunities and security arrangements, and a technical assistance visit may take place in the next month or two.

-The third and final instalment will look into how the international community can act to have the allegations confirmed or denied.
+The third instalment will analyse why the US gave such prominence to chloropicrin in its fact sheet, and the final part will look into how the international community can act to have the allegations confirmed or denied.
 Leaving them unaddressed will undermine the overarching norm against CW and the CWC’s legal authority.
 Given that chloropicrin is a Schedule 3 chemical, any use in combat implies the presence of an active CW armament programme.
 Even with Moscow’s interpretation that the CWC prohibition applies only to scheduled chemicals and agents that were ‘produced’, Russia would have to admit that it violates international disarmament law by its standards.

 Part 1: Chemical warfare allegations in the Ukrainian war